Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Introduction

+In an information-theoretic setting, a bipartite quantum channel $\mc{N}_{A'B'\to AB}$ is also called \textit{bidirectional quantum channel} when system pairs $A',A$ and $B',B$ belong to two separate parties (cf.~\cite{BHLS03}).

 Depending on the kind of bipartite quantum interaction, there may be an increase, decrease, or no change in the amount of entanglement \cite{PV07,HHHH09} of a bipartite state after undergoing a bipartite interaction.
-As entanglement is one of the fundamental and intriguing quantum phenomena~\cite{EPR35,S35}, determining the entangling abilities of bipartite quantum interactions are pertinent.
+As entanglement is one of the fundamental and intriguing quantum phenomena~\cite{EPR35,S35}, determining the entangling abilities of bipartite quantum interactions is pertinent.

 In this work, we focus on two different information-processing tasks relevant for bipartite quantum interactions, the first being entanglement distillation~\cite{BBPS96,BBP+97,Rai99} and the second secret key agreement~\cite{D05,DW05,HHHO05,HHHO09}.
 Entanglement distillation is the task of generating a maximally entangled state, such as the singlet state, when two separated quantum systems undergo a bipartite interaction.
 Whereas, secret key agreement is the task of extracting maximal classical correlation between two separated systems, such that it is independent of the state of the bath system, which an eavesdropper could possess.
+Both of these tasks are of practical interest: distilling pure maximally entangled states is useful for fundamental tasks such as teleportation \cite{BBC+93}, super-dense coding \cite{PhysRevLett.69.2881}, and distributed quantum computation, while distilled secret key is useful for private communication when combined with the one-time pad.
+Thus, it is of interest to know fundamental limitations for these tasks for the design of actual protocols, and this is what our bounds provide.

 In an information-theoretic setting, a bipartite interaction between classical systems was first considered in \cite{Sha61} in the context of communication; therein, a bipartite interaction was called a two-way communication channel.
 In the quantum domain, bipartite unitaries have been widely considered in the context of their entangling ability, applications for interactive communication tasks, and the simulation of bipartite Hamiltonians in distributed quantum computation \cite{BDEJ95,ZZF00,EJPP00,BRV00,NC00,CLP01,CDKL01,BHLS03,CLV04,JMZL17,DSW17}.
 These unitaries form the simplest model of non-trivial interactions in many-body quantum systems and have been used as a model of scrambling in the context of quantum chaotic systems~\cite{SS08b,HQRY16,DHW16}, as well as for the internal dynamics of a black hole~\cite{HP07} in the context of the information-loss paradox~\cite{Haw76}.
 More generally, \cite{CLL06} developed the model of a bipartite interaction or two-way quantum communication channel.
 Bounds on the rate of entanglement generation in open quantum systems undergoing time evolution have also been discussed for particular classes of quantum dynamics~\cite{Bra07,DKSW17}.